umutxyp/MusicBot/TERMS_OF_SERVICE.md

 _Last updated: October 2, 2025_

-These Terms of Service ("Terms") govern your use of the MusicMaker Discord bot ("the Bot") created by **umutxyp**.
+These Terms of Service ("Terms") govern your use of the Beatra Discord bot ("the Bot") created by **umutxyp**.
 By inviting, installing, or using the Bot on your Discord server, you agree to these Terms.
 If you do not agree, please remove the Bot from your server.

 ## 1. Eligibility and Acceptance
 - You must comply with Discord's Terms of Service and Community Guidelines to use the Bot.